 Assignment Ace

-The app we created was an assignment alert app called ‘Assignment Ace’.
-The goal was to create an app that would help students in college by laying out and encouraging assignment submission up until the due date through notifications, an assignment submission date timeline, a feature that tracks the submission of other students in the module, and a chat feature.
+We created an assignment alert app called ‘Assignment Ace’.
+The goal was to create an app that would promote students’ academic career by laying out and encouraging assignment submission up until the due date.
+We did this through notifications, an assignment submission date timeline, a feature that tracks the submission of other students in the module, and a chat feature.

 Our idea was heavily inspired by our own negative experiences with the University of Limerick’s current Learning Management System ‘Sulis’.
 We felt the current design was out-dated and we wanted to create an app to motivate students with their work.